run2bizdocs/documentation/en-us/docs/4biz-helium/processes/financial/use/register-finantial-item.md

-title: Register Type of capacity indicators
+title: Register Finantial Item
-Description: Is intended to maintain types of capacity indicators.
+Description: Is intended to maintain finantial item.

-# Register type of capacity indicators
+# Register finantial item

-This functionality is intended to maintain types of capacity indicators.
+This functionality is intended to maintain finantial item.

 ## Before getting started